kcskier/k3s-cluster-demo/07-helm/07-helm.md

 # Demo 7 - Helm and Kubernetes Package Managers

 In this demo, you will learn how to use **Helm**.
-If you're familiar with `apt`, `snap`, or `yum`, Helm attepts to solve the same problem, but for Kubernetes clusters.
+If you're familiar with `apt`, `snap`, or `yum`, Helm attempts to solve the same problem, but for Kubernetes clusters.

 Helm simplifies installing, upgrading, and removing applications by providing packages of manifests and configuration into reusable charts.
-In this demo, we will install Helm, add a public chart repository, deploy an NGINX web server, and access it externally using a NodePort.
+In this demo, we will install Helm, add a public chart repository, deploy an Nginx web server, and access it externally using a NodePort.

 ## Learning Goals

 - Understand what Helm is and how to use it.
-- Install Helm on the cluster
+- Install Helm on the cluster.
-- Deploy and manage an application using Helm
+- Deploy and manage an application using Helm.
-- Access the application from your desktop via NodePort
+- Access the application from your desktop via NodePort.

 ## Prerequisites